snrnats/doc-centre/docfx_project/pro/api/shipments/getting_shipment_labels.md

 Labels are usually retrieved before a shipment has been manifested.

 PRO offers label extensions, which enable customers to specify custom text, images and QR codes on their labels.
-Each PRO customer can have a single label extension, which is configured during the on-boarding process.
+Each PRO customer can have a single label extension, which is configured during the onboarding process.

 > [!CAUTION]
 >